macs3-project/MACS/docs/source/docs/hmmratac.md

 $ macs3 hmmratac -i yeast.bam -n yeast
 ```

-or with the BEDPE format
+or with the BEDPE format of a much smaller size:

 ```
 $ macs3 hmmratac -i yeast.bedpe.gz -f BEDPE -n yeast
 ```

-Note: you can convert BAMPE to BEDPE by using
+You can convert BAMPE to BEDPE by using

 ```
 $ macs3 filterdup --keep-dup all -f BAMPE -i yeast.bam -o yeast.bedpe
 ```

+Please note that in order to save memory usage and fasten the process,
+`hmmratac` will save intermediate temporary file to the disk.
+The file
+size can range from megabytes to gigabytes, depending on how many
+candidate regions `hmmratac` needs to decode.
+The temporary file will
+be removed after the job is done.
+So please make sure there is enough
+space in the 'tmp' directory of your system.

 Please use `macs3 hmmratac --help` to see all the options.
 Here we
 list the essential ones.